artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 For now, our query is requesting the `name` and `birthYear` of the `artist` with `id:1`.
 We'll correct that hard-coded artist ID soon!

 Relay is very particular about the names you give queries.

-Try changing the name of the query from `Artist1QueryRendererQuery` to `Artist1QueryRendererQueryyyyyy` and see what happens in your console:
+💻 _Try changing the name of the query from `Artist1QueryRendererQuery` to `Artist1QueryRendererQueryyyyyy` and see what happens in your console:_

 ```
 [relay] Parse error: Error: RelayFindGraphQLTags: Operation names in graphql tags must be prefixed with the module name and end in "Mutation", "Query", or "Subscription".
 Got `Artist1QueryRendererQueryyyyyy` in module `Artist1QueryRenderer`. in "exercises/01-Query-Renderer/Artist1QueryRenderer.tsx"